Back

 • Business norms emphasizing fairness

-Dube is reported to have expressed an optimistic view regarding recent societal and policy movements that could help restore greater labor market equality.
+Dube is reported to have expressed an optimistic view that recent societal and policy movements show a potential restoration of such counterweights to address labor market inequality.

 Publication Context

-The analysis of Dube's book was first featured in the Planet Money newsletter.
-The newsletter has indicated that a future edition will provide a more detailed exploration of the intellectual history of monopsony theory and Dube's research.
+The analysis of Dube's book first appeared in the Planet Money newsletter.
+The newsletter stated that a future edition would explore the intellectual history of monopsony theory and Dube's research in greater detail.